NuthanChandra/react_udemy/seasons/README.md

 Diagram 14: Rarely used Lifecycle methods

 * this.state inside constructor can be refactored to only state outside the constructor.
 Try babeljs.io
+* When state changes, even child component within the render method will be re-rendered